 In the late 1970’s through college I used Sheaffer No Nonsense pens which were inexpensive and generally wrote well and were reliable for lectures or exams.

-Now, for work and pleasure (or business and social), I enjoy trying new pens, experimenting with different combinations of pens, inks and papers and using pens from an expanding collection.
+Now, for work and pleasure, I enjoy trying new pens, experimenting with different combinations of pens, inks and papers and using pens from an expanding collection.